On behalf of The Law Office of Gustavo E. Frances, P.A.

 Couples that get married for the wrong reasons will almost always wind up getting divorced.
 One of the most common of these is marrying for money.
 Money happens to be a big reason for most divorces, but it’s usually due to a high amount of debt, unemployment, or someone who is spending too much of the marital income.
 But, marrying simply for money can easily lead to divorce in Florida.

 Couples that don’t have a shared vision for their marriage likely wind up filing for divorce.
 The shared vision must include whether or not the couple wants to have children, how income will be made, no one can agree on the roles and responsibilities within the marriage, and much more.
 All of these issues can lead to arguments that might not be solved.

 Many divorcing couples state that their marriage didn’t work because of expectations that were never met during the marriage.
 Some people go into a marriage with certain expectations regarding sex, money, chores, and other areas of life.
 If these expectations are never met, the spouse who is disappointed might wind up filing for divorce.

 A successful marriage needs two types of intimacy in order to succeed: physical and emotional.
 When a couple stops talking to each other about their problems, listening to each other, holding hands, kissing, hugging, and even stops having sex, the intimacy has disappeared.
 Both forms of intimacy need to be present for a marriage to work.
 When one form of intimacy disappears the couple could have trouble coming up with a fix.

 No Conflict Resolution

 Has your marriage exhibited one or more of these issues that typically lead to divorce?
-If so, it is time to speak with an experienced Fort Lauderdale divorce attorney.
-Contact The Law Office of Gustavo E. Frances, P.A. today to schedule a consultation.
+If so, it is time to speak with an experienced Fort Lauderdale divorce lawyer.